yuezhizizhang/yuezhizizhang.github.io/_posts/2012-02-29-what-is-the-use-of-array-slice.markdown

 ---
 layout: post
-title:  "What's the use of Array.prototype.slice.call(arguments)?!"
+title:  "What's the use of Array.prototype.slice.call(arguments)?"
 categories: javascript
 ---